nathhad/docker-rooterbuilder/README.md

 construct and deploy ROOter autobuild servers, but also provides full support for building custom images, including all of the usual custom image abilities supported by the ROOter build environment.

+## Versions/Branches

+This git covers building different ROOter build environments in different branches:

+- **main**: 19.07.6 (the primary ROOter build environment)
+- **18067**: 18.06.7 (supports several older routers)

+At this time the 18067 build environment is in testing.

+The instructions here are primarily for 19.07.6; some file names may change for the other build branches, but an effort has been made to point the changes out when possible.

 ## Relevant Links: